9brada6/tabs-with-posts/development.md

 - Make Simple Article BLock with meta places.
 - Delete Meta Settings to display, but not Post Thumbnail.
 - Do not display meta wrapper if the meta inside is not displayed(in simple article).

-- In manual tests, is necessary to declare only the color and background-color for anchor tags, but not even in hover/focusable, because the CSS specificity already overwritten those from theme.
-- Add in manual tests to be sure that we use css variables where we need(meta font size, title font size... etc).
-- Add in manual tests to check if grid article block is having a good width per column(if the variable --twrp-grid-column needs to be set).

 - ### ✅ Todo Documentation